 “Heaven on earth is a choice you must make, not a place you must find.”

-And speaking of Dr. Wayne Dyer, I touched on the essence of this article in a few years ago in an article entitled The Spiritual Journey, or Self-Actualization, wherein wrote:
+And speaking of Dr. Wayne Dyer, I touched on the essence of this article in a previous article entitled The Spiritual Journey, or Self-Actualization, wherein I wrote:

 I recently came across the following quote while reviewing Dr. Wayne Dyer‘s book The Power of Intention, which I read many years ago when a friend loaned it to me just as I was starting on a long journey of change.
 After many years, many books, and much change in my life and my Self, I thought I’d revisit the book that just happened to appear in my life at the start it all, just to see if I might glean any more from it today, as a changed man, than I did so long ago at the outset of my journey.
 And immediately upon doing so, this passage struck me, without my recollection of it doing so the first time ’round.
 Thought I’d share: